SCCWRP/ASCI/README.md

 ### Usage

 Two sample files are included to demonstrate the correct format for input data.
 The `demo_algae_tax` file is a `data.frame` of taxonomic data in long format (one row per sample).
 The `demo_algae_sitedata` file is a `data.frame` of site data.
 Site names must match between the files.
-See the help files for each for more information (e.g., `?demo_algae_tax`)
+See the help files for more information (e.g., `?demo_algae_tax`)

 Two core functions are used to estimate scores.
 The `oefun` function estimates O/E scores and the `pmmifun` funtion estimates pMMI scores.
 Both function require taxonomic and site data as inputs.